4deld/4deld.github.io/_posts/2024-03-23-java-lotto-review.md

 	return 0;
 }
 ```

-I used Trie Data Structure.

-I solved this on my own.
-I'm proud of myself.
-Happy!

 My English might be awkward.
 If you have any inconvenience, please send me an email so that I can correct it.